brimdata/zed/docs/zed/api.md

 #### Load Data

-Adds data to a pool's staging and returns a reference commit ID.
+Add data to a pool and return a reference commit ID.

 ```
 POST /pool/{pool}/branch/{branch}